MedicinesFAQ

-FX06 Uses, Dosage, Side Effects, Food Interaction and all others data.
+FX06 Uses, Dosage, Side Effects and more

 FX06 is a naturally occurring peptide derived from the neo-N-terminus of fibrin (Bbeta(15-42)).
 It prevents leukocyte migration through the gap junctions of endothelial cells.
 FX06 has proven safe in acute and subchronic toxicological studies and recently entered clinical development.
 It is being developed by Fibrex Medical Inc.